gunjandatta/gunjandatta.github.io/pages/extras/bs/webparts/listFields.md

 ---
 layout: archive
-title: "List WebPart"
+title: "List Fields WebPart"
 category: bs
-permalink: /extras/bs/webparts/list/
+permalink: /extras/bs/webparts/list-fields/
 ---
-The list webpart should be used when targeting a list as a datasource.
+The list fields webpart should be used when targeting a list and fields as a datasource.

 #### Configuration
-The edit form includes a configurable web url textbox and list dropdown list.
+The edit form includes a configurable web url textbox, list dropdown list and fields multi-choice.
 Additional form controls can be added to further customized.

 #### [Examples](/examples/solutions)
 Refer to the custom solutions for examples of creating custom webparts.